schweizercode/schweizercode/README.md

 ### Hi there 👋

-- 🌏  4 years + Experience in Managing and Leading teams across multiple sectors
+- 🌏  5 years + Experience in Managing and Leading teams across multiple sectors

 - 🎓 former Student at Code Acamdemy Berlin

 - 🇦🇺 lived in Australia for over 4 Years

-- 💬 Studied Leadership
+- 💬 Studied Organisational Leadership

-- 🎧 PRE-COVID DJ: played seamless events all Across 🇦🇺 🇺🇸 & 🇩🇪
+- 🎧 DJ: played seamless events all Across 🇦🇺 🇺🇸 & 🇩🇪

 - 🎹  5 years of experience in Audio Production, Composing & Recording